Dongzhijin/Dongzhinjin.github.io/_pages/about.md

   - /about.html
 ---

-I'm an undergraduate at [Department of Machine Intelligence](http://www.cis.pku.edu.cn) in [Peking University](https://pku.edu.cn).
-I have worked on Database and Computer Architecture.
-Now I'm fascinated by Storage System, Computer Network, and Distributed Computing.
-Building system is enjoyable!
+I'm a third-year undergraduate at [Department of Machine Intelligence](http://www.cis.pku.edu.cn) in [Peking University](https://pku.edu.cn).
+I'm majoring in intelligent science and technology,and double majoring in economics.I am broadly interested in machine learning and computer version.

 News:
 ======
-·
+Now,I'm researching about Embodied AI which is new domain.
+If you are also interseted in this,please feel free to contact me.

 Publications:
 ======

-·
+Coming soon!!!

 Experience:
 ======
-·

-Teaching:
+Fall 2021

+Mar.2021 - Jun.2021

+Awards and Fellowships:
 ======
-·
+1.

 CV: